instant-issues/instant-issues.github.io/README.md

 you can create a new public repository and use the [downstream workflow](https://github.com/instant-issues/action#downstream-workflow).
 You will need to tag your repository with the [instant-issues-downstream](https://github.com/topics/instant-issues-downstream) topic for it to be discovered by the frontend.

+## Contributing

+Issues and pull requests are welcome!

 ## Why is there no user script?

-Because GitHub has a tight Content Security Policy we cannot patch the issue search with a UserScript.
+Because GitHub has a tight Content Security Policy we cannot patch the issue search within github.com with a UserScript.
 A browser addon would have the necessary privileges but it could also access your GitHub cookie, which is undesirable from a security perspective.